StructuredLabs/preswald/community_gallery/sustainability_energy/README.md

 # Global Sustainable Energy Investigation 🌎

 ## Dataset
-"To access the main dataset, checkout [Kaggle's Global Data on Sustainable Energy](https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy)")
+To download the main dataset, checkout [Kaggle's Global Data on Sustainable Energy](https://www.kaggle.com/datasets/anshtanwar/global-data-on-sustainable-energy)

 For this project, the following features were used from the dataset:
 - Entity: The name of the country or region for which the data is reported.